Coordination (linguistics): to - coordinator for nominals

 In Japanese, the particle と to, which can be translated as and in English, is used as a coordinator of nominals (a noun, noun phrase or any word that functions as a noun).
 It cannot be used to coordinate other word categories such as adjectives and verbs.
 Different word categories require different coordinators.
 We will discuss the basic use of these coordinators in Japanese.
 Below is a simple example of nominal coordination in Japanese.

 To can also be used to coordinate two conjuncts that are not syntactic constituents.
 In the example below, the conjuncts each include an indirect object, a direct object, and a quantifier.

 -te - coordinator for adjectives

 There are two classes of adjectives in Japanese: i-adjectives and na-adjectives.
-The -te suffix will change because of the classes of the adjectives.
+The -te suffix will change according to the classes of the adjectives.

 When i-adjectives are in -te form, the final い -i is dropped and くて -kute is added as a suffix instead.
 On the contrary, when na-adjectives are in -te form, the final な -na is dropped and で -de is added as a suffix.

 As we can see, instead of a particle, a suffix is added to the first adjective to show coordination of adjectives.
 Below is a simple example of adjectival coordination in Japanese.
 In (3), both adjectives are i-adjectives, while in (4) both adjectives are na-adjectives.